Songtech-0912/songtech-0912.github.io/content/general-relativity/index.md

 - For a review of basic differential equations, see the [introductory differential equations guide](@/differential-equations/index.md)
 - For a review of electromagnetic theory, see the [fundamentals of electromagnetism guide](@/electromagnetism/index.md) as well as the [in-depth electromagnetism guide](@/classical-electromagnetism/index.md)
 - For a review of partial differential equations, boundary-value problems, and Fourier series, and see the [PDEs guide](@/intro-pdes/index.md)
-- For a review of special relativity and tensors, see the [advanced classical mechanics guide](@/advanced-classical-mech/index.md)
+- For a review of classical mechanics, special relativity, and tensors, see the [advanced classical mechanics guide](@/advanced-classical-mech/index.md)
 - For an **optional** review of quantum mechanics, see the [introductory quantum mechanics guide](@/intro-quantum-phys.md) as well as the [in-depth quantum mechanics guide](@/quantum-mechanics/index.md).
 There _might_ be a brief discussion on quantum gravity at the very end of this guide.

 ## An introduction to General Relativity